Meet the Team: Maria Cesarini, Data Specialist

 What are your favorite emojis?

-Are you looking for a people-focused culture like VIA’s?
-Read more about our values and what makes us unique here.
+Are you interested in joining a team like Sam describes?
+Read more about our cutting-edge technology and values here.

 Top Burning Questions Q1: What’s the connection between the DoD and Web3?